Ted's Hiking World Tower Arch

 April 18, 2011

 Climate-wise, this is an off-day.
 It is overcast, quite windy much of the time, and rain is a possibility.
-I have been filling my time with little walks here and there.
-I don't know whether the weather will cooperate, but to finish the day I will drive up the Salt Valley Road for ten miles, and take my chances on another hike.
+I have been filling the hours with little walks here and there.
+I don't know whether the weather will cooperate, but to finish the day I will drive up the Salt Valley Road for ten miles and take my chances on another hike.

 *

-I attempt the 4WD option which should take me to within ¼ mile of the arch; but at the first hill the road becomes so bad that I and my Outback abandon the attempt, and I return to the standard starting point.
+I attempt the 4WD option which should take me to within a quarter-mile of the arch, but at the first hill the road becomes so bad that I and my Outback abandon the attempt and return to the standard starting point.

-There are two other cars at the trailhead.
-Good.
+There are two other cars at the trailhead, which is good.
 I would not care to be the only person braving the elements way out here.
-The trail start out steep and rough.
-Early on, I take a wrong turn, veering too far left; the route gets me to the top, but with difficulty.
+The route starts out steep and rough.
+Early on, I take a wrong turn, veering too far left; this gets me to the top, but with difficulty.
 Now I can see the real trail heading downward in a more gentle fashion.

-From here the trail leads slowly downhill and across a wide space.
+From here the path leads slowly downhill and across a wide space.
 I assume that the destination is somewhere in the distant wall of rocks.

 A row of four sandstone columns catches my eye, as does a cairn of highly unusual configuration.
 The trail leads straight up a sand dune, then turns right toward the big rocks.